nietus/anki-mcp/README.md

 - `add_bulk`:

-  - Description: Adds multiple flashcards to Anki in a single operation.
-Note content uses HTML.
-This tool is for adding multiple notes (cards) at once.
+  - Description: **RECOMMENDED FOR MULTIPLE CARDS**: Adds multiple NEW flashcards to Anki in a single operation.
+Much more efficient than adding cards one by one.
+Use ONLY for creating new cards, NOT for updating existing ones (will throw errors for any cards that already exist).
+For updating existing cards, use `bulk_update_notes` with noteIds instead.
+Always complete all additions in a single operation whenever possible.
+Must use HTML formatting for card content.
   - Input: An array of `notes`, where each note object has:
     - `fields`: (object) An object where keys are field names and values are their HTML content.
     - `modelName`: (string) The name of the Anki note type (model) to use for this note.